ilkaytech/CW_React_Horoscope/README.md

 ## Objective

-Build a Horoscope App using ReactJS.
+Creating a Horoscope Application using ReactJS

 ### At the end of the project, following topics are to be covered;